phalcon/blog/data/posts/2017/03/2017-03-03-building-the-new-phalcon-website-middleware-part-3.md

 There are many implementations that a developer can employ to achieve the above task.
 This is just one of them using Middleware.

 #### `AssetsMiddleware`
 The assets middleware is invoked to inject specific asset files to specific pages.
-The front page requires a few more CSS files than the other pages, so this middleware checks where we are and adds the relevant CSS pages in the `header_css` asset collection.
+The front page requires a few more CSS files than the other pages, so this middleware checks where we are and adds the relevant CSS pages in the `header_css` asset collection if necessary.

 ```php